Come Out, Ye Black and Tans

-Come Out, Ye Black and Tans is an Irish rebel song referring to the Black and Tans, or "special reserve constables" (mainly former World War I army soldiers), recruited in Great Britain and sent to Ireland from 1920, to reinforce the Royal Irish Constabulary (RIC) during the Irish War of Independence.
-The song was written by Dominic Behan as a tribute to his Irish Republican Army (IRA) father Stephen, who had fought in the War of Independence, and is concerned with political divisions in working-class Dublin of the 1920s.
-The song uses the term "Black and Tans" in the pejorative sense against people living in Dublin, both Catholic and Protestant, who were pro-British.
-The most notable recording was in 1972 by the Irish traditional music group, The Wolfe Tones, which re-charted in 2020.
+"Come Out, Ye Black and Tans" is an Irish rebel song, written by Dominic Behan, which criticises and satirises pro-British Irishmen and the actions of the British army in its colonial wars.
+Its title refers to the Black and Tans, mainly former British Army soldiers, who reinforced the Royal Irish Constabulary (RIC) during the Irish War of Independence and committed many acts of violence and terror against the Irish population.

+The song initially describes Behan's father Stephen coming home drunk and provoking pro-British neighbours, referencing political divisions in working-class Dublin of the 1920s and 1930s.
+It then continues to list examples of British injustice against Ireland, linking it to British colonial violence worldwide.
+The term "Black and Tans" is used pejoratively in the song to describe Irish people living in Dublin, both Catholics and Protestants, who were pro-British.

+Behan composed the lyrics in the early 1960s, to the tune of the traditional song Rosc Catha na Mumhan.
+It was recorded in 1972 by the Irish traditional music group The Wolfe Tones, and charted in 2020.

 Authorship

 The song is attributed to Irish songwriter Dominic Behan, who was born into the literary Behan family in Dublin in 1928 (his brother was Brendan Behan).
-The date when the song was written is not recorded, but Behan was active as a songwriter from 1958 onwards.
+It was composed at some time in the early 1960s.
 The setting of the song is the Dublin into which Behan was born in the late 1920s, and the main character in the song (who is calling his neighbours "Black and Tans"), is believed to be Behan's father, Stephen Behan, who was a prominent Irish republican, and who had fought in the Irish War of Independence and the Irish Civil War.
 At times, the song's authorship has been mistakenly attributed to Stephen Behan.

-Tune
+Melody

 The melody of the song was adapted by Behan from an old air, Rosc Catha na Mumhan (Irish for "Battlecry of Munster"), by Piaras Mac Gearailt (Pierce FitzGerald, c.
 1709 – c.
-1792), which is also used by the loyalist song The Boyne Water.
+1792), which was closely associated with the Jacobite cause during the 18th century.
+The tune is also used by the loyalist song The Boyne Water.
 A variant of the tune migrated to Scotland and to the Appalachian Mountains, where it became the most common melody for the traditional folk ballad Barbara Allen.